OCA/pos/pos_payment_entries_globalization/README.rst

 To configure this module, you need to:

- * Configure globalize account and journal on POS payment method (Account journal).
+ * Configure globalize account and journal on POS payment methods (Account journal).

 A globalization entry is generated for each globalization journal and each globalization account defined on payment methods.